- Call us today on:

 What do I need to issue a petition?

-You will need the original or a certified copy (available from the registry office) marriage certificate, the court fee (currently £340.00) or if you qualify for legal aid a fee exemption form from the court, and of course your instructions for us to complete the divorce papers.
+You will need the original or a certified copy (available from the registry office) marriage certificate, the court fee (currently £550.00) or if you qualify for a fee remission from the court, a fee exemption form from the court, and of course your instructions for us to complete the divorce papers.
 If you were married abroad and the certificate is not in English, you will need a certified translation and an Affidavit confirming the accuracy of the translation.
 If need be, we can arrange for this, but extra costs will be incurred.
 Also, if there have been any previous court proceedings (for example injunctions, or in respect of the children) we will need the court orders.

 Does my husband/wife need a solicitor?
 Can we both use the same solicitor?